tenant dies in your rental property

 When the tenant of a rent-controlled apartment dies, while they cannot “will” their stabilized tenancy to a family member, some family members may have the right to claim succession to the rent-controlled status.

-Family members who lived with the primary tenant in the apartment for at least two years since the start of the tenancy, or since the commencement of their relationship, may have succession claims.
-If they are temporarily living away for reasons such as military duty or as a student, they can still make a claim on this basis.
+Family members who have lived with the primary tenant in the apartment for at least two years since the start of the tenancy or since the commencement of their relationship may have succession claims.
+If they temporarily live away for reasons such as military duty or as a student, they can still claim on this basis.

 Are You Obliged To Tell Future Tenants About Deaths On A Property?